What kind of issue?

 GPS data is used to track your Sessions rides.

 Anything in between your watch and where the satellites are can interfere with the "lock" or signal strength.
-E.g. being indoors, under trees, at the bottom of a cliff...
+Namely, submerging your device below the water surface.
+Also, being indoors, under trees, at the bottom of a cliff...

 Anything impacting GPS signal will have implications on the accuracy of data recorded because GPS points are used to calculate your speed and distance travelled.